rccam/Optima-PPM/README.md

 **Only attempt this modification if you know what you are doing and understand the risks.**

 Repository forked from [https://github.com/Zero3nna/Optima-PPM] Go there for information about flashing.
+Check also SBUS variant: [https://github.com/ciafe/Optima-PPM-SBUS]

-For important infomation please visit the blog entry from [untestedprototype](http://untestedprototype.com/2012/08/hitec-optima-ppm/)
+For important infomation please visit the blog entry from [untestedprototype]([http://untestedprototype.com/2012/08/hitec-optima-ppm/](https://web.archive.org/web/20181006063622/http://untestedprototype.com:80/2012/08/hitec-optima-ppm/)) (currently archived)

 There are two options of work(thats some changes):